Spanish Visa Application Instructions

 The American Translators Association recognizes many services: http://www.atanet.org/

 Here is an on-line one we have used.

 OPTION 2: State-issued background check(s).
 You will need a notarized and apostilled background check from every state in which you have lived during the past five years for more than six months (usually one for your permanent address and one for your school address will suffice).
-And if you’re applying at the consulate with jurisdiction over your permanent address, you can usually skip the one from the state where you go to school.
+If one of these states in not in the Boston cosnulate’s jurisdiction, you should get the FBI check.

 You DO need a notarized version because you’ll then have to send the completed background check to the secretary of state’s office for an apostille (and they will only apostille documents that have already been notarized).